mohamedawnallah/mohamedawnallah/README.md

 - 💡 Interested in platform design and system architecture, aiming to make a significant impact on a global scale.
 - 💬 Feel free to ask me anything related to Data Engineering!
 - 🍑 Fun Fact: I eat peach non-stop if it is in front of me!
+- 💼 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/mohamedawnallah).

 ## Work Experience